FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 Random.seed!(mc["random_seed"])
 ```

-* Note that the population size and contact parameter beta (as well as the random seed) are read from the *model_config.yaml* file instead.

-We are then ready the generate a DPOMP model:
+These include the population size and contact parameter beta, as well as the random seed.
+We are then ready the generate a DiscretePOMP model:

 ``` julia
 ## define a vector of simulation parameters